hk5595877-del/AI-User-Students-v2/README.md

 **v2 runs the trained scikit-learn pipeline directly inside Streamlit:**

-Student inputs → preprocessing → Random Forest model (100 trees) → GPA estimate → educational AI-style guidance
+Student inputs → preprocessing → CatBoostRegressor → GPA estimate → educational AI-style guidance

 This makes the project portable and easy to deploy on Streamlit Community Cloud, Docker, or another Python host.

-## Model
+## Machine Learning Model

-The included model was retrained from `ai_student_impact_dataset.csv`.
+The application uses a CatBoostRegressor trained on the included AI Student Impact Dataset.

 - Target: `Post_Semester_GPA`
 - Training/test split: 80/20
-- Regressor: CatBoostRegressor
+- Model: CatBoostRegressor
 - Random seed: 42
-- Student ID excluded from training because it is an identifier, not a meaningful predictive feature.
+- Student ID excluded from training
-- Categorical variables are one-hot encoded.
+- Categorical variables handled by the training pipeline
-- Unknown categories are handled safely.
+- Missing values handled during preprocessing

-- Missing numeric values use median imputation.
+### Validation

-Validation results for the included model:
+The included model has the following dataset-level validation results:

-- MAE: approximately **0.118**
+- MAE: approximately 0.118
-- RMSE: approximately **0.151**
+- RMSE: approximately 0.151
-- R²: approximately **0.905**
+- R²: approximately 0.905

-These metrics are dataset-level validation results and do not guarantee an individual's prediction accuracy.
+These metrics describe validation performance on the available dataset and do not guarantee the accuracy of an individual student's prediction.

 ## Run locally